TranDangKhoi/TranDangKhoi/README.md

 💍 I'm married with Typescript

-🔭 I’m currently solving LeetCode problems and delve into other things besides tech
+🔭 I’m currently solving LeetCode problems and delve into other things besides immersing myself in tech

 📫 How to reach me: **trandangkhoi803@gmail.com**